Kafka Connector to MySQL Source with Confluent JDBC

 Prefix to prepend to table names to generate the name of the Kafka topic to publish data to, or in the case of a custom query, the full name of the topic to publish to.

-5. Start Zookeeper, Kafka and Schema Registry
+6. Start ZooKeeper, Kafka and Schema Registry for the Avro example

 To start Zookeeper, Kafka and Schema Registry, run the following confluent command